stuti24m/Cousera_Courses/README.md

 # Cousera_Capstone
-The Repository consists of applied Data Science Capstone
+The Repository consists of applied Data Science Capstone Project and all related graded assignments.